 This is a good short-term measure which may suit both parties while also protecting employment.
 While not legally required, it’s best practice to put any agreement in writing.

-Lay-off is when an employer takes an employee off work and off pay for at least one working day.
+Laying off staff is when an employer takes an employee off work and off pay for at least one working day.
 Effectively it’s sending the employee home temporarily.
-It is used as a response to a lack of work, and again, an alternative to making redundancies.
+It’s used as a response to a lack of work, and again, an alternative to making redundancies.

-There is a statutory scheme for lay-off, but a lay-off clause in the employment contract is required in order to implement this.
+There is a statutory scheme for laying off staff, but a lay-off clause in the employment contract is required in order to implement this.
 That said, if you have no existing contractual right, you can ask people to agree to this.
-Often if it is known this is a last resort and that more permanent solutions, such as redundancies, may need to be considered they are more likely to understand and accept this course of action.
+Often if the employee knows this is a last resort and that more permanent solutions, such as redundancies, may need to be considered they are more likely to understand and accept this course of action.

 Invoking a lay off is a specialist area of HR and we would advise you seek professional support if considering this.